alexandregressier/notes/kotlin-bnr/kotlin-bnr.md

 In Java, there are 2 kinds of types:
 - Primitive types; LowerCamelCased
-- Reference types (defined by classes, since a clas define a type); UpperCamelCased
+- Reference types (defined by classes, since a class define a type); UpperCamelCased

 All primitives in Java have a corresponding reference type (a.k.a. boxed type) -> Mainly b/c of `<T>` w/ generics (primitive types do not define a type in the sense of `T`)